AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 1. To enter the Chat Room Management page, in the left navigation menu, click **Project Management** > **Config** for the project that you want > **Config** of Chat > **Chat Room Management**, as shown in the following figure:
    ![room_manage](Moderation_Image/room_manage.png)

-2. To take action on a room member (removing a member from the room or adding a user to the room blocklist), search for the room ID and click **More**:
+2. To take action on a room member (removing a member from the room or adding a user to the room blocklist), search for the room ID, and click **More**:
    ![room_manage_action](Moderation_Image/room_manage_action.png)

 3. You can also click the room ID to enter the room's moderation dashboard, where you can manage the room info, room members, and messages in real-time: